MuhammadDaniyalTahir/CTF_Writeups/Writeups/Steel_Mountain.md

 It showed me following output:
 ![Alt text](../Screenshots/Steel_Mountain/metasploit_exploits.png)

-Then I selected 4th exploit and then set it's values:
-Conventionally, LHOST and LPORT means the attackers machine's informationa and LHSOT and LPORT means target's information.
+Then I selected 4th exploit and then set it's values.
+Conventionally, LHOST and LPORT means the attackers machine's information and LHSOT and LPORT means target's information.
 I filled that information and ran the exploit.
 See the output:
 ![Alt text](../Screenshots/Steel_Mountain/meterpreter.png)

 Now, I changed my directory to `c:\Users\bill\Desktop\` and read the content of user.txt: